vasanthhr/Web_Crawler/README.md

 The code has been written in python 3.5

-1. It shows how to make wec request to any webpage or webcontent
+1. It shows how to make web request to any webpage or webcontent

 2. Process the source code or content of this webpage